 NPV is used in financial analysis, investment assessment and accounting, e.g. in calculating capital expenditure and depreciation.
 The difference between PV and NPV is that present value doesn't take outflows into account while net present value does ("net" means combining positive and negative flows).
 To compare it to simpler concepts: PV is like revenue while NPV is like net income of a business or individual after deductions for expenses.
 Still, a PV calculator has utility in certain situations.

-If you wonder how to calculate the Present Value (PV) / Present Worth (PW) by yourself or using an Excel spreadsheet, all you need is the formula:
+If you wonder how to calculate the Present Value (PV) / Present Worth (PW) by yourself or using an Excel spreadsheet, all you need is the present value formula:

-This is a simple online PV calculator which is a good starting point in estimating the Present Value for any investment, but is by no means the end of such a process.
+This is a simple online software which is a good starting point in estimating the Present Value for any investment, but is by no means the end of such a process.
 You should always consult a qualified professional when making important financial decisions and long-term agreements, such as long-term bank deposits.
-Use the information provided by the calculator critically and at your own risk.
+Use the information provided by the tool critically and at your own risk.

 Cite this calculator & page